axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="csv_inline"></a> CSV inline text mode

 ### Description
 Parse CSV-like text placed between `csv` and `endcsv` keywords.
-Limitation and features that applied:
+Limitations and features that are applied:
  - There can be empty lines and spaces.
- - To escape spaces double-quotes(`"`) should be used.
+ - To escape spaces, double-quotes(`"`) should be used.
  - Value should not contain double-quotes(`"`).
- - Multi-line orws are not supported.
+ - Multi-line rows are not supported.
- - Delimiter is comma (`,`)
+ - The delimiter symbol is a comma (`,`)

-Generated array has `.value(column_name)` method to get unique sorted values of some column.
+The generated array uses the `.value(column_name)` method to get unique sorted values of some column.

 ### Syntax